Seth McKinney: Cleveland Browns

 On March 14, 2007, McKinney signed with the Cleveland Browns two weeks after his release from the Dolphins.
 McKinney started in 8 games in 2007 for the Cleveland Browns, before he was placed on injured reserve on November 10, 2007, ending his season.
 He was re-signed by the team on March 28, 2008.

 Buffalo Bills

 McKinney was signed by the Buffalo Bills on April 9, 2009.

 In his first start of the season versus Jacksonville, Seth suffered a season ending ACL tear in his right knee.

 Political career

-On June 29, 2011, it was reported that McKinney intended to run for the seat in the Texas House of Representatives vacated by State Representative Fred Brown.
+On June 29, 2011, it was reported that McKinney intended to run for the seat in the Texas House of Representatives 14th district, vacated by Fred Brown after his resignation.
+A campaign logo was released.
+However, it was soon announced he was no longer running in the election.